circonus/docs/content/circonus/checks/check-types/httptrap.md

 1970-01-01 00:00:00-0000.  `_ts` is a peer to the `_type` and `_value` keys
 specified above.

+Timestamped submissions are not subject to the period-based accumulations noted in [Advanced Configuration](#advanced-configuration) above.
+They are stored with millisecond granularity.
+If multiple measurements for a metric are timestamped in the same millisecond, the largest by absolute value will ultimately be stored.

 Multiple measurements may be batched into a single JSON document, as well:
 ```
 {